nimblehq/elixir-templates/README.md

 ## Prerequisites

-NimblePhxGenTemplate has been developed and actively tested with the below environment:
+NimbleTemplate has been developed and actively tested with the below environment:

 - Elixir 1.11.4
 - Erlang/OTP 23.3